-To the front of the house is an enclosed garden with seating and we are fortunate in Staithes to be able to offer parking for our B&B guests at the rear of the house.
+To the front of the house is an enclosed garden with seating in summer and we are fortunate in Staithes to be able to offer parking for our B&B guests at the rear of the house.
 We also have an enclosed rear yard where bikes can be padlocked and stored.

 The accommodation is spread over three floors.
 The ground floor has an impressive entrance hallway and welcoming dining room.
 The first floor has two guest rooms, both with en-suites and views across to Boulby cliffs and the sea.
 On the top floor we have two further rooms, a double and a twin with a shared bathroom and lounge/kitchen facility.

-Whilst we prepare your choice of grilled locally sourced sausage & bacon accompanied with mushrooms, tomatoes, hash brown, free range eggs & baked beans, help yourself to cereals, fruit juice, fruit & yogurt, freshly baked bread and toast.
+Whilst we prepare your choice of grilled locally sourced sausage & bacon accompanied by mushrooms, tomatoes, hash brown, free range eggs & baked beans, help yourself to cereals, fruit juice, fruit & yogurt, freshly baked bread and toast.